tudelft3d/geo2020/tips/index.md

 Or if it does, then you're either a super-hero and the quality of what you wrote is probably poor.
 Start to write *early*, ideally by P3 you should have written your "Related work" section, and parts of some sections.

+Start early, but do so with a plan.
+First you should plan what the structure of your thesis will be.
+We think it is best to first draft a table of content and discuss it with your supervisors.
+Once they agree that the structure is logical, then you can start writing without fearing that you'll need to restructure the whole document at a later stage.

+Also, writing often highlights weaknesses and missing experiments.
+So start write early.

 #### Use LaTeX (and not Word)